gitlimes/discord-md-badge/README.md

 ## Set up

-The set up will vary depending on what type of account you want to monitor
+The set up process will vary depending on what type of account you want to monitor:

 ### User account

 1. Join the [Discord server](https://discord.gg/zkspfFwqDg) (required, as that's where the bot gets your presence information from)
-2. Add to your readme
+2. Add to the readme

    `![](https://discord-md-badge.vercel.app/api/shield/USERID)`